cpanagopoulos/cpanagopoulos/README.md

 - 👋 Hi, I’m Charles
 - 👀 I’m interested in bridging the gap between traditional finance and tomorrow's technology.
-- 🌱 I’m currently building on my knowledge and experience of blockchain and Web 3.0.
+- 🌱 I’m currently building on my knowledge and experience with machine learning.
-- 💞️ I’m looking to collaborate on blockchain projects.
+- 💞️ I’m looking to collaborate on complex data projects.
-- 📫 How to reach me charles.efthimios@gmail.com or @SleepingJaguar0 on Twitter
+- 📫 How to reach me charles.efthimios@gmail.com

 <!---
 cpanagopoulos/cpanagopoulos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.